TunKedsaro/RAG-tutorial/Doc/Docker_and_deployment/How_to_create_FastAPI_and_Deploy_with_GCP.md

 * Run `gcloud cheat-sheet` to see a roster of go-to `gcloud` commands.
 ```

+Log in

 ![[Pasted image 20251121132247.png]]
+Copy this
 ![[Pasted image 20251121132320.png]]
+Then paste in terminal to connect with GCP
 5. Enable artifact registry
    ![[Pasted image 20251120105621.png]]